 In the rulings that reinstated the officers, multiple arbitrators said they believed that termination likely would be a death sentence for the officer’s career.

-Page 2 of 3 - “Termination from one’s employment is a rather serious event,” wrote arbitrator Marvin J. Feldman in his 2005 decision to reinstate a Canton officer accused of not being truthful.
+“Termination from one’s employment is a rather serious event,” wrote arbitrator Marvin J. Feldman in his 2005 decision to reinstate a Canton officer accused of not being truthful.
 “There must be good and sufficient proof so as to make the finder of fact believe that in fact there could be no other result.”

 The Repository tried to locate not only the two Jackson officers whose firings were upheld by an arbitrator but also the 21 law enforcement officers who either never appealed their firings or whose appeal to a court or civil service commission were unsuccessful.
 The search revealed that at least 10 (42 percent) of the fired officers found a new job in law enforcement.